Ritik210/Visualization-of-Sorting-Algorithms-using-OpenGL-Minor-Project-1/README.md

 # Visualization-of-Sorting-Algorithms-using-OpenGL-Minor-Project-1
-This is my minor project where I had implemented different sorting algorithms and visualize them using OpenGL.
+This is my minor project where I had implemented different sorting algorithms using and visualize them using OpenGL.
 I implemented 4 sorting algotrithms in this project.
 1. Bubble Sort.
 2. Insertion Sort.